Human Rights and Endeavours for its Protection in India

 The people of India can directly approach the Supreme Court and High Court under Articles 32 and 226 of the Indian Constitution respectively.
 The only exception to this Right is National Emergency under Article 32(4).

 In the Indian Constitution, the Fundamental Rights under its part three are the basic structure of it and can’t be amended.

 Article 32 and 226 are themselves the Rights of the people of India.

 Judiciary is an independent body in India so it is free from the interference of the Government in it.
 And Rights Such as Article 32 makes the Supreme Court the protector of Human Rights.

 There are certain cases which are the examples that the Supreme Court advanced and promote the protection of Human Rights;

 This case is also known as the “Fundamental Right Case”.
 This fundamental Right Case overruled the Golaknath case.
 This case introduced the Doctrine of Basic Structure.
 The Court ordered in this case that an act by Parliament to rewrite the Constitution will be counted as Ultra vires.
 With this judgment, the Supreme Court has protected human rights fundamentally.

-In this case, it was held that Rights given under Article 14, 19 and 21 are interconnected.
+In this case, it was held that the Rights given under Articles 14, 19 and 21 are interconnected.
 It gave a detailed interpretation of the term personal liberty.

 This case is also known as Maintenance case”.
 In this case, the Supreme Court granted maintenance to Shah Bano beyond the personal law of Muslims.
 Read this judgement the Supreme Court protected the rights of Muslim women around the country.